travis-ci/docs-travis-ci-com/user/trusty-ci-environment.md

 Builds have access to a variety of services for data storage and messaging, and can install anything that's required for them to run.

+## Image differences from Precise

+In our Precise based environments, we've traditionally built a library of images based on common language runtimes like `ruby`, `go`, `php`, `python`, etc.

+For our Trusty beta, in part due to the architecture and speed of GCE, we're only making two images.
+A **minimal** image which contains no runtimes or services and a **mega** image which will container all our commonly supported runtimes and services.

 ## Distibution release

 Our Ubuntu 14.04 Trusty Tahr images are based on the